stackery/wild-rydes-workshop/02-user-management.md

   * User pool clients

 ## Instructions
-Return to the visual editor by clicking **EDIT** in the left sidebar from the template editor if you have not done so already.
+Return to the visual editor by (if it's no longer running, just enter `stackery edit` in the terminal from the root of your stack).

 ### 1. Add a User Pool resource